RBRTV

 Our Vision

 We're not making a movie about Halo.
-We're making a movie about the blood, sweat, Mountain Dew, and broken friendships that Halo was built on.
+We're making a comedy about the blood, sweat, Mountain Dew, panic attacks, and broken friendships that Halo was built on.
+You'll laugh.
+Then your throat will tighten.
+Then you'll laugh again.

 Tone References